SuperDude88/TWWHD-Randomizer/README.md

 ### On Emulator
 This method will require that you have a decrypted USA copy of TWWHD on your computer.
 The decrypted game consists of a folder with 3 subfolders (`code`, `content`, and `meta`).
 It is *not* a single file like an `.iso` or a `.wad`.
 You can dump a disc or digital install from your Wii U with [dumpling](https://github.com/emiyl/dumpling).

-Download the latest `wwhd_rando_windows.zip` from the releases page and extract its contents to wherever you wish.
-At this point we recommend creating a new folder `rando` in the folder where you extracted the application to.
-This will hold the randomized game.
-Now, copy the vanilla decrypted game (`code`, `content`, and `meta`) into the `rando` folder.
-This is so the application doesn't have to copy over the entire game to the `rando` folder every time you generate a seed and significantly reduces generation time.

-Next, double-click on `wwhd_rando.exe` to open the application.
-Set the `Base Game Folder` as the folder which holds your vanilla game folder and the `Output Folder` as the `rando` folder we created earlier.
+Download the latest randomizer from the [releases page](https://github.com/SuperDude88/TWWHD-Randomizer/releases) and extract its contents to wherever you wish (Windows and Mac are currently supported).
+After extraction, double-click on the `wwhd_rando` application to open it (`wwhd_rando.exe` on Windows).
+Set the `Base Game Folder` to the folder which holds your vanilla game and the `Output Folder` to the location you want to place the randomized game.
 Once you've finished selecting your desired settings, click the `Randomize` button in the bottom-right and wait for the seed generation to finish.
-Afterwards, you will have the randomized game in the `rando` folder.
-Note that generating a new seed will overwrite the previous seed that was generated.
+Afterwards, you will have the randomized game in the output folder.
+Note that generating a new seed will overwrite any previous seed in the output folder.

-Open up your emulator of choice (probably CEMU) and add the `rando` folder to the emulator's game paths to have it pick up the randomized game.
+Open up your emulator of choice (probably [Cemu](https://github.com/cemu-project/Cemu)) and add your output folder to the emulator's game paths to have it pick up the randomized game.
 The randomized game will have an orange, mirrored icon of the vanilla game.
 Now just click on it in the emulator to load it up.
 Enjoy!

 ### Building
 #### The Wii U Homebrew Application